abhisawesome/yuk/README.md

 # yuk

-Yuk is a open source tool to create reverse proxy servers and also to configure load balancing.
+Yuk is an open source tool to create reverse proxy servers and also to configure load balancing.
 <p><a href="https://hub.docker.com/r/abhijithababhijith/yuk">Docker hub</a></p>

 ## Why yuk ?